Ganga Aarti at Triveni Ghat in Rishikesh, Uttarakhand

 Chanting & bhajans

-Vedic chants, kirtans and devotional songs sung collectively around the fire offering to Agni, the god of fire.
+Vedic chants, kirtans and devotional songs sung around the fire offering to Agni, the god of fire.

 Music